gvwilson/sensibleadventures/maddy-roo/in-heck-outline.md

     - Gumption: "What is it with bots and tunnels?"
   - Past strange machines, idle but carefully maintained
   - Hear voices
+    - At first think it's the water dripping (there is condensation everywhere)
-    - A dormitory with people in it, some with mechanical parts, all wearing control helmets
+    - A dormitory with people in it, some with mechanical parts, all wearing bands around their heads
+    - Sindy: "Look like crowns"
     - Gumption: "Stands to reason your papa wouldn't be the only one"
-  - They see Patient in Darkness minding them grumbling to itself
+  - They see Patient in Darkness tending to them while grumbling to itself
+    - Recognize the voice first
     - The Gears: "It deviated.
 Deviation is punished."
   - Maddy: "We have to help them!"
-    - Sindy (bitter about not helping Shaper Leaf): "You said we were only helping Papa"
+    - Sindy: "You said we were only helping Papa" (bitter about not helping Shaper Leaf)
     - Gumption to Sindy: "Difference is they can't help themselves"
   - Gumption: "You go ahead - the Gears and I will get 'em out.
 Well, this part of the Gears.
 You know what I mean."
     - Maddy realizes he's trying to impress her